Mackenzie | September 10, 2019 | Content Marketing

 Start by giving your buyer persona a name.
 The point of defining buyer personas at all is to help you market and sell more personally.
 Giving your buyer personas names makes it personal.
 Once you've got a name in mind, start writing down everything you discovered in your research.

 Answers to all of these questions, and any more that you can think of, help provide context for your buyer persona's goals and motivations.
 The better you understand what they want, and why they want it, the better you'll be able to interact with them in the future.

 So, get to writing, and see what you can do to make it fun.
 You can always take content out, but it's good to let yourself get creative, and paint a full picture of this buyer persona.
-The more content you have at this step, the easier the next step will be.
+The more content you have , the easier the next step will be.

 Take a break for a second.
 You've just written a full, creative narrative about one of your company's ideal buyers.
 Pat yourself on the back and grab a coffee — you've earned it.